Nick Mira: Early life

-As a child, Mira played the guitar and later learned to play the keyboard and piano.
+As a child, Mira played the guitar and later learned to play the piano.
 He began to focus on producing at the age of 13, and he cites Pharrell Williams as an influence.
 Mira describes his musical style as "melodic" and "ambient".
 He graduated from James River High School in 2019.
 Initially, Mira had held the goal of becoming a producer by selling his beats as if they were standalone tracks, but noted that he had very little knowledge about selling music.

 Career

 Mira first came in contact with producers Taz Taylor and DT through a Twitch stream in 2016, forming relationships with them based on their common method of selling and promoting their beats on platforms such as YouTube and SoundCloud.
 The trio proceeded to join forces in a collective label that would become what is now known as Internet Money, whose mission is to bring awareness to lesser known producers while uniting them with potential collaborators and artists.

 While Mira began his producing career by primarily selling beats online, he has noted that his methods have changed over time, stating that creating a "good time and vibe" removes pressure from the creation of music.